syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Getting-Started.md

 {% endtabs %}

 N>Annotations are only flattened when the page is rendered in the viewer only  for  viewing  the  appearance  of  annotations.
 Once,  the  annotations  have flattened  the  interactions  such  as  select,  edit,  resize,  and  remove  cannot  be performed.
 Setting  the  [Flatten](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms.AnnotationSettings.html#Syncfusion_SfPdfViewer_XForms_AnnotationSettings_Flatten)  API  to  true  does  not  affect  the  save  and annotation export operations and the annotations will not be flattened in these operations.

+N>You can also explore our [Xamarin.Forms PDF Viewer example](https://github.com/syncfusion/xamarin-demos/tree/master/Forms/PdfViewer) to knows the functionalities of each feature.